wtlin1228/blog/content/blog/0016-make-a-performant-menu/index.md

 I want to build a menu with some anchors attached to it.
 Those anchors help users scroll to exact category they are looking for.
 And I want to give users an overview of where they are, what is the current category they are watching.

 In order to accomplish my goal.
-I know that need to make something that can listen to the scroll event.
+I know that I need to make something that can listen to the scroll event.
 Find a way to share the current category information through the app.
 And build a mechanism to prevent unnecessary renders.

 Oh, one last thing to say.
-I also want to activate the last anchor chip when user scroll to the bottom.
+I also want to activate the last anchor chip when users scroll to the bottom.

 ## Technology Overview